AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

     -   Added a few footnotes.

--   2015 -- Second release.
+-   2015 -- Beta 2 -- 0.2.0 - Second release.

--   2014 -- Initial release.
+-   2014 -- Beta 1 -- 0.1.0 - Initial release.

+# Changing of Particular Words

+I have not noted everywhere I have changed words -- there are far to many "thee" and "ye" throughout the work that have been changed.
+I have attempted to note where I have changed words of more substance as can be found below.

 [^1]: DM: That is, a Doctor of Divinity.

+[^2]: DM: Even with the hopeful vision of God presented in universalism
+    I find my faith faltering and often absent due to the tremendous suffering here and now.
+I do not understand how God has allowed, continues to allow the suffering that occurs.
+I do not understand how God can redeem that suffering, but this is for another time, perhaps another book.

+[^3]: DM: One of the better, if more wordy defenses of a deterministic
+    perspective is Jonathan Edward's classic *Freedom of the Will*.
+As I slowly grow older I find myself convicted of hubris in determining that free will does not exist.
+The fact that I can logically not comprehend it's existence does not mean it does not exist.
+I find myself much more ready to accept that I am greatly limited in my capacity to understand reality.

+[^4]: DM: I shudder to use the term "Universalism" as it comes loaded
+    with preconcepts to our minds.
+I use the term "Christian" to distinguish this from a more general "Universalism", perhaps I could also say "Scriptural Universalism."
+Still, I hope you will choose to read on even as certain loaded terms as used.

-[^2]: DM: The "doctrine of the final holiness of all mankind" is one of
+[^5]: DM: The "doctrine of the final holiness of all mankind" is one of
     several phrases or terms used to describe "Christian Universalism" -- and it would be preferable if some such term or phrase could be adopted in our present times, due to the frequent confusion of "Christian Universalism" with more generic "Universalism" which leaves aside the Christian Scriptures and the centrality of Christ.

-[^3]: DM: I have attempted to maintain as much of the original language
+[^6]: DM: I have attempted to maintain as much of the original language
     as possible but have also taken liberties in making corrections where I felt confident the meaning of the text would not be obscured and the clarity of the text would be significantly improved.

-[^4]: DM: Original: "irrefragable."
+[^7]: DM: Original: "irrefragable."

-[^5]: DM: Original: "inasmuch as."
+[^8]: DM: Original: "inasmuch as."

-[^6]: DM: Is this true?
+[^9]: DM: Is this true?
 Is anyone aware of universalistic beliefs
     predating the advent of Christ?

-[^7]: DM: Published in Boston in 1828, 1842, 1872.
+[^10]: DM: Published in Boston in 1828, 1842, 1872.

-[^8]: DM: Hosea Ballou uses this phrase to describe Martin Luther in his
+[^11]: DM: Hosea Ballou uses this phrase to describe Martin Luther in
-    sermon on "The New Birth" delivered in Boston on the third "Sabbath" (it seems likely that this is used of Sunday, rather than per its technical meaning -- Saturday) of January, 1820 (See *Select Sermons* by Ballou, pg.
+    his sermon on "The New Birth" delivered in Boston on the third "Sabbath" (it seems likely that this is used of Sunday, rather than per its technical meaning -- Saturday) of January, 1820 (See *Select Sermons* by Ballou, pg.
 101).
 It is also mentioned in The Signs of the Times Vol. 12, No. 24 (June 24, 1886) and in W.H.
 Withrow's *Religious Progress in the Century*, but in neither case is it referring to Hosea Ballou.

-[^9]: DM: Those early church fathers who knew the original apostles --
+[^12]: DM: Those early church fathers who knew the original apostles --
     this generally includes Clement of Rome, Ignatius of Antioch, Polycarp of Smyrna, and two works of unknown authorship -- *The Didache* and *The Shepherd of Hermas*.

-[^10]: DM: The Gnostics, at least some of them, were known for their
+[^13]: DM: The Gnostics, at least some of them, were known for their
     belief that the physical world was evil and only the spiritual pure.
     That the supreme God had not created the earth but a lesser god, an emanation from the supreme God.
 In addition, they believe that special/secret knowledge (*gnosis*) was necessary for salvation.

-[^11]: DM: Samuel Hulme wrote a *Memoir of the Rev. Thomas Allin*
+[^14]: DM: Samuel Hulme wrote a *Memoir of the Rev. Thomas Allin*
     (1881).

-[^12]: DM: This is probably a reference to *A Dictionary of Christian
+[^15]: DM: This is probably a reference to *A Dictionary of Christian
     Biography, Literature, Sects, and Doctrines* which consisted of four volumes published between 1877 and 1887 and was edited by Henry Wace and William Smith.
 It was further revised in a 1911 title of similar name, but this would have been published after Hanson wrote.

-[^13]: DM: Original: "irrefragable."
+[^16]: DM: Original: "irrefragable."

-[^14]: DM: These individuals will be referenced later in the work, while
+[^17]: DM: These individuals will be referenced later in the work, while
     in most instances I have attempted to provide biographical details where the names occur, due to the long list of names and the resulting lengthy footnotes, I've kept them till later in Hanson's work to avoid overwhelming or discouraging the reader.

-[^15]: DM: Contemporaneously perhaps best known for his classic work,
+[^18]: DM: Contemporaneously perhaps best known for his classic work,
     Hitchcock's Bible Names Dictionary.

-[^16]: DM: Best known as Brown in Brown Driver Briggs' A Hebrew and
+[^19]: DM: Best known as Brown in Brown Driver Briggs' A Hebrew and
     English Lexicon of the Old Testament.

-[^17]: DM: Hanson uses the Greek *aeonian* instead of the English
+[^20]: DM: Hanson uses the Greek *aeonian* instead of the English
     eternal to demonstrate his belief that the Greek word *aeonian* was of limited duration.

-[^18]: DM: Matthew 25:31.
+[^21]: DM: Matthew 25:31.

-[^19]: DM: Original: "in fine"
+[^22]: DM: Original: "in fine"

-[^20]: DM: The Apostle's Creed does not include any statement supporting
+[^23]: DM: The Apostle's Creed does not include any statement supporting
     universalism but also lacks any mention of eternal punishment.

-[^21]: DM: *Text-book of Christian Doctrine* -- this might be *A
+[^24]: DM: *Text-book of Christian Doctrine* -- this might be *A
     Text-book of the History of Doctrines* (1861) or *A History of Christian Doctrines* (1881).

-[^22]: DM: From James Murdock's translation and enhanced edition of
+[^25]: DM: From James Murdock's translation and enhanced edition of
     Johann Lorenz Mosheim's *Institutes of Ecclesiastical History* (3 Volumes).

-[^23]: Bunsen's *Hippolytus and His Age*.
+[^26]: Bunsen's *Hippolytus and His Age*.

-[^24]: JW: Aionion, the original of "everlasting."
+[^27]: JW: Aionion, the original of "everlasting."

-[^25]: JW: The Apostle's Creed at first omitted the Fatherhood of God,
+[^28]: JW: The Apostle's Creed at first omitted the Fatherhood of God,
     and in its later forms did not mention God's love for men, his reign, repentance, or the new life.
 Athanase Conquerel the Younger, First Historical Transformations of Christianity, pg.
 208.

-[^26]: JW: *History of Opinions on the Scriptural Doctrine of
+[^29]: JW: *History of Opinions on the Scriptural Doctrine of
     Retribution*, pp. 198-205.

-[^27]: DM: Known these days as annihilationism.
+[^30]: DM: Known these days as annihilationism.

-[^28]: See Lamson's *Church of the First Three Centuries*.
+[^31]: See Lamson's *Church of the First Three Centuries*.

-[^29]: DM: From the *Ante-Nicene Fathers*, Vol III, Chapter XLI: "Thus
+[^32]: DM: From the *Ante-Nicene Fathers*, Vol III, Chapter XLI: "Thus
     some men are very bad, and some very good; but yet the souls of all form but one genus: even in the worst there is something good, and in the best there is something bad." (pp. 220-221)

-[^30]: DM: From August Neander's *Lectures on the History of Christian
+[^33]: DM: From August Neander's *Lectures on the History of Christian
     Dogmas*, Volume 1, pg.
 184.

-[^31]: DM: As with The Apostle's Creed, the Nicene Creed is not
+[^34]: DM: As with The Apostle's Creed, the Nicene Creed is not
     universalist in perspective.
 Hanson is again noting the lack of a doctrine of eternal punishment in the creed as in favor of universalism.

-[^32]: DM: For background and the text of the Nicene Creed see
+[^35]: DM: For background and the text of the Nicene Creed see
     Encyclopedia Britannica's article on the same.
 URL:
     <https://www.britannica.com/topic/Nicene-Creed>

-[^33]: DM: This appears to be a quote from Thomas Allin's Universalism
+[^36]: DM: This appears to be a quote from Thomas Allin's Universalism
     Assertred: On the Authority of Reason, the Fathers, & Holy Scripture (1887).

-[^34]: JW: See Socrates' Ecclesiastical History.
+[^37]: JW: See Socrates' Ecclesiastical History.

-[^35]: DM: Flavius Julius Constans Augustus (AD 323-350).
+[^38]: DM: Flavius Julius Constans Augustus (AD 323-350).

-[^36]: JW: Hort's Two Dissertations, pp. 106, 138-147.
+[^39]: JW: Hort's Two Dissertations, pp. 106, 138-147.

-[^37]: JW/DM: The original word in Greek would have been *aeonian*.
+[^40]: JW/DM: The original word in Greek would have been *aeonian*.

-[^38]: 2 Corinthians 5:19.
+[^41]: 2 Corinthians 5:19.

-[^39]: DM: Original: "insupposable."
+[^42]: DM: Original: "insupposable."

-[^40]: JW: The germ of all the earlier declarations of faith had been
+[^43]: JW: The germ of all the earlier declarations of faith had been
     formulated even before 150 AD.
 The reader can here consult the original Greek of the earliest declaration of faith as given in Harnack's *Outlines of the History of Dogma*, Funk & Wagnall's edition of 1893, pp. 44, 45.

-[^41]: JW: Martial, Juvenal, Tacitus, Pliny, Suetonius, and other
+[^44]: JW: Martial, Juvenal, Tacitus, Pliny, Suetonius, and other
     heathen writers, describe the well-nigh universal depravity and depression of the so-called civilized world.
 In Corinth the Acrocorinthus was occupied by a temple to the goddess of lust.

-[^42]: DM: Probably Hippolyte Taine, a French historian.
+[^45]: DM: Probably Hippolyte Taine, a French historian.

-[^43]: DM: This sentiment appears to some extent even within the Old
+[^46]: DM: This sentiment appears to some extent even within the Old
     Testament, for example Ecclesiastes 4:2-3.
 This position is now called antinatalism and an overview of the topic along with some historical notes can be found in Masahiro Morioka's "What is